 Robert “Harry” Harrison, Jr., Executive Director

 Harry is a well-respected, dynamic leader who possesses a wealth of experience in the corporate, educational and nonprofit sectors.
+His commitment to community service and implementing the pursuit of positive change led him to a career in philanthropy.

-Margaret “Peggy” Bachecki, Board Chair
+Margaret “Peggy” Bachecki, Board Vice President

 “Helpers has been a part of the community for over 60 years.
 Certainly, challenges surfaced, but the mission has always been to help those with developmental disabilities.”